Prachip1912/CS4395-PrachiPatel/README.md

 In this assignment, I explored the many nltk functions such as the word and sentence tokenizers.
 I also explored the text object's methods.
 Here is the [link](Homework2_pbp180000.pdf) to the assignment.

+## Homework3- HangMan/Wheel Of Fortune

+In this assignment, I was given a text file containing information from an anatomy textbook.
+I preprocessed the data by tokenizing it, making sure the word was larger than 5 characters, that it was actually a word, and that it wasn't a stopword.
+I also lemmatized this tokenized information to get the set of unique lemmas and do POS tagging.
+Then I got the first 50 most commonly used nouns and set them aside for the word guessing game.
+I then created a Hangman/Wheel of Fortune style word guessing game, and made sure to keep score of points and whether the user wanted to end the game.
+To play the game and see the assignment, here is the [link](Homework3_pbp180000.py).
+Enjoy playing the game!
+I know that I did.